hosanabarcelos/hosanabarcelos/README.md

 - 📍 I’m from Brazil;
 - 🎓 Information Systems;
-- 💼 I currently work with software engineering dealing with all parties involved;
+- 💼 I currently work as a software engineer and team leader;
 - 🔎 Visit my portfolio at <a href="https://www.hosana.me/" target="_blank">hosana.me</a>;
-- 💬  Ask me about Vue, React, Jest, Docker and Agile.
+- 💬  Ask me about Vue, Jest, Docker and Agile.

 <div>